cockroachlabs-field/crdb-geo-tourist/README.md

 (App shown running on a laptop)

 This is a simple Python Flask and Javascript app which illustrates some of the new spatial capabilities in CockroachDB 20.2.
-The scenario is this: in the web app, an icon represents the user, and this user is situated at a location randomly chosen from a set of destinations, each time the page is refreshed.
+The scenario is this: in the Web app, an icon represents the user, and this user is situated at a location randomly chosen from a set of destinations, each time the page is refreshed.
-Then, a REST call is made from the Javascript front end, including the type of _amenity_ to search for as well as the user's location.
+Then, an HTTP POST is made from the Javascript front end, including the user's location and the type of _amenity_ to search for.
 Within the Python Flask app, those values are featured in a SQL query against a CockroachDB instance loaded with spatial data.
 This query uses the following spatial data types, operators, and indexes to find and return a set of the nearest amenities,